talk2viren/umermansoor.github.io/_posts/2017-08-19-yagni-cargo-cult-and-overengineering-the-planes-wont-land-just-because-you-built-a-runway-in-your-backyard.md

 To avoid falling in the cargo-cult trap, I have learned to do the following:

 - Focus on the problem first, not the solution.
 Don't pick any tool until you have fully understood what you are trying to achieve or solve.
-Don't give up solving the actual problem and make it all about learning and using the shinny new tech.
+Don't give up solving the actual problem and make it all about learning and using the shiny new tech.
 - Keep it simple.
 It's an over-used term, but software developers *still* just don't get it.
 Keep.
 It.
 Simple.
 - If you are leaning towards something that Twitter or Google uses, do your homework and understand the real reasons why they picked that technology.
 - When thinking of growth, understand that the chances of your startup growing to be the size of Facebook are slim to none.
 Even if your odds are huge, is it really worth all this effort to set-up a 'world-class foundation' now vs doing it later?